LorenzoVeronese/Learning_Python/README.md

 # Learning_Python
-This repository contains some of the programs I wrote to learn and practice Python.
+To learn and practice Python.